StreetCodeAcademy/programming-fundamentals/processing-sodoku-exercise/README.md

 ## Getting Started

-First, download the Sodoku\_Template folder and open Sodoku\_Template in Processing.
+First, download the Sodoku\_Template folder and open Sodoku\_Template.pde in Processing.
 For this project, we give you a decent amount of code to start.
 When you run the program for the first time, you should see something like this:

 ![](startingboard.png)